NeuroTechX/ntx_slack_archive/general.md

  >Hey!
 Starting hacknights for New York City at the OpenBCI lab from 7-9pm.
 OpenBCI's on deck and there are a bunch of other awesome other electronics to hack on!

+6/14/2017 8:39 PM

+ **grandmasterspock** :

+ >Is there anyone on this channel who lives in the salt lake city area?
+(Utah, USA)